Synthetic Stimuli, Real Gains: Rethinking VLM Fine-Tuning Through Fully Controlled Data Generation: Fine-tuning Details

 \section{Fine-tuning Details}

 Each model is fine-tuned using LoRA \cite{hu2022lora} with a rank of 32 and $\alpha$ of 64.
 Following standard practice and recent findings emphasizing the role of attention in spatial reasoning \cite{chen2025why_spatial_reasoning_hard}, LoRA adapters are applied to the query, key, and value matrices of the attention layers.
 Fine-tuning is performed for up to 10 epochs with early stopping patience of 2 epochs, a learning rate of $10^{-4}$, using 80\% of the training split for optimization and reserving the remaining 20\% for validation.
 Models are fine-tuned and tested on the \emph{Absolute Position} task (\cref{sec:methods:task}).
-Each model is prompted with the image and a closed-ended question, and predictions are obtained through greedy decoding.
+Each model is prompted with the image and a closed-ended question, and answers are obtained through greedy decoding.
 A response is marked as correct only if it contains exactly one of the predefined positional labels.
-To reduce output verbosity, which can hinder automatic evaluation, as observed in \cite{rizzoli-etal-2025-civet}, each question is prefixed with the instruction \textit{``Answer with as few words as possible."}, which has been shown to reliably constrain the model’s output to one of the valid options.
+To reduce output verbosity, which can hinder automatic evaluation, as observed in \cite{rizzoli-etal-2025-civet}, each question is prefixed with the instruction \textit{``Answer with as few words as possible."}, which has been shown to reliably constrain the model’s output to one of the valid options (see attached data samples for examples of the complete prompt).

 For CLIP, which follows a dual-encoder architecture, we reformulate the task as an image-text retrieval problem.
 For each of the nine possible answers, we generate a textual candidate consisting of the same question followed by the position label, encode both the image and the text, and select the answer corresponding to the text representation with the highest cosine similarity to the image embedding.
+We fine-tune CLIP starting from the cross-entropy loss used in its original training \cite{radford2021clip}, but only using the component that optimizes for the selection of the correct text candidate given an image.